 Certain provisions of the Executive Plan do not take effect until the occurrence of certain change in control events such as funding obligations.
 Among other provisions, the Executive Plan and DB Restoration Plan provide for the (i) suspension, reduction or termination of benefits in cases of gross misconduct by a participant; (ii) forfeiture of benefits if a retired participant engages in certain competitive activities; (iii) reduction in benefits upon early retirement; and (iv) offset of amounts which a participant may then owe the Company against amounts then owed to the participant under the Executive Plan.
 In addition, a participant's years of service with the Company (as calculated for the purpose of determining eligibility for the Executive Plan and the DB Restoration Plan benefits) and benefits accrued prior to the change in control event, may not be reduced after the occurrence of a change in control.
-If a participant's mounts under the Executive Plan and DB Restoration Plan benefits in one lump sum within 10 days after termination.
+If a participant's employment is terminated within 2 years after a change in control, the participant will receive payment of Executive Plan and DB Restoration Plan benefits in one lump sum within 10 days after termination.
 In addition, all amounts under the DC Restoration Plan are paid in a lump sum within 60 days following a change in control.